Y3S1-SE-Projects/osgi-smart-port-city/README.md

 ## Getting Started - Installation

-- [x] This is a basic producer and consumer application utilising the OSGi Framework.
+- [] This is a basic producer and consumer application utilising the OSGi Framework.
-- [x] Run all the producer bundles first before the consumer because you need to run these separately.
+- [] Run all the producer bundles first before the consumer because you need to run these separately.
-- [x] Make sure to create a new OSGi configuration for each producer bundle  when running and also select ONLY the producer bundle you want to run.
+- [] Make sure to create a new OSGi configuration for each producer bundle  when running and also select ONLY the producer bundle you want to run.
-- [x] For each producer press “Enter” and type “lb” to list all the bundles in order to check if your producer bundle is “ACTIVE” or not.
+- [] For each producer press “Enter” and type “lb” to list all the bundles in order to check if your producer bundle is “ACTIVE” or not.
-- [x] If you cannot find the bundle then use “Ctrl + f” to search by the bundle name or type “ss” and move to the top of the bundle list IDs, usually your desired    bundle would be within the top 10 IDs.
+- [] If you cannot find the bundle then use “Ctrl + f” to search by the bundle name or type “ss” and move to the top of the bundle list IDs, usually your desired    bundle would be within the top 10 IDs.
-- [x] Create a new OSGi configuration for the consumer bundle and run the configuration by selecting ALL the producer bundles including the consumer bundle.
+- [] Create a new OSGi configuration for the consumer bundle and run the configuration by selecting ALL the producer bundles including the consumer bundle.
-- [x] Repeat steps 4 and 5 and check if all bundles, producers and consumers are “ACTIVE”.
+- [] Repeat steps 4 and 5 and check if all bundles, producers and consumers are “ACTIVE”.
 (If they are already “ACTIVE” your application will run automatically)

-## System Flowchart

-## System Screenshots
+## System Overview

-## Manifest Screenshots
+The following would be provided in the form of a report in PDF format :

+- [x] System Flowcharts
+- [x] Console Outputs of the OSGi Application System
+- [x] Screenshots of MANIFEST files of each bundle

 ## Authors
 - [Dissanayake M.C.Y.D  -  IT20013332](https://github.com/Chabbax)